awused/aw-man/README.md

-# AW-Man
+# AW-MAN

 Awused's personal manga reader/image viewer.

-It is a simple viewer with support for running arbitrary scalers waifu2x upscaling and almost no customization.
+It is a simple viewer with support for running arbitrary upscalers, like waifu2x, and almost no customization.

 <!-- TODO see if windows support is easy enough -->